QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 QiD: Measured Performance…

-Registered subscribers are given access to a special QiD Dashboard that allows performance to be tracked in real time in a standard desktop/mobile browser
+Registered subscribers are given access to a special QiD Dashboard that allows performance of the technology to be tracked in real time inside a desktop/mobile browser

 FAQs…

-Here is a list of answers to the most common questions re QiD…
+Here is a comprehensive list of answers to the most common questions re QiD…

 What is Neuromorphic Computing?

-Current generation Al technologies uses deep-learning networks to syntactically 'interpret' data sources (eg the content of a digital image) - this approach however suffers from the fact that examples that fall outside a neural net’s scope of reference, will cause the AI to fail By accurately simulating the neural processes of the human mind/brain, Neuromorphic Computing on the other hand semantically interprets data sources to introduce a certain measure of 'cognitive interpretation' and 'autonomous adaptation' that advances Al technologies beyond current AI capabilities
+Current generation Al technologies uses deep-learning networks to syntactically 'interpret' data sources (eg the content of a digital image) - this approach however suffers from the weakness that outliers that fall outside a neural net’s scope of reference, will generally cause the AI to fail certain edge cases By accurately simulating the neural processes of the human mind/brain, Neuromorphic Computing on the other hand semantically ‘interprets’ data sources to achieve a certain measure of 'cognitive interpretation' and 'autonomous adaptation' that advances Al technologies beyond current AI capabilities

 What does it mean that QiD is ‘anonymous’?